Back to blog

 1. Reduce repeat work

 If you rewrite the same lesson plan format, exam directions, or activity instructions every week, the work expands forever.
-Reusable templates cut mental load.
+Reusable templates cut the mental load before it starts.

-Not every worksheet, rubric, and quiz needs to start from a blank page.
-A strong teacher community lowers preparation time and reduces isolation.
+Not every worksheet, rubric, and quiz needs to begin from a blank page.
+A strong teacher community lowers preparation time and chips away at the isolation.

 3. Set a "good enough" standard for some outputs

-Not every classroom material must be beautiful.
-A clear, usable activity that reaches students is better than a perfect handout that costs four hours to make.
+Not every material has to be beautiful.
+A clear, usable activity that reaches students beats a perfect handout that cost you four hours.

-Even two or three protected hours with no checking, no printing, and no planning can help teachers recover enough to function better the next week.
+Even two or three protected hours with no checking, no printing, and no planning can help you function better the following week.

 A practical weekly reset